Syamsudin Noor International Airport: Colonial era

-Before 1970, the airport was known as Ulin Airfield, named after the district where it is located.
-It was originally built in 1936 by the Dutch colonial government as a military base for the Royal Netherlands East Indies Air Force (ML-KNIL).
 The airbase was considered a strategic target by the Japanese during the early stages of their 1942 invasion of the Dutch East Indies, as it was located just 420 kilometers from Surabaya.
 Its proximity made it a key objective in Japan’s plan to neutralize Allied air power in Java.
-The airfield sustained damage during the invasion and was subsequently captured by Japanese forces following the Battle of Banjarmasin.
-In 1944, the Japanese repaired the airfield to support their military operations against the Allies.
+The airfield sustained damage during the invasion and was subsequently captured by Japanese forces following the Battle of Banjarmasin on 10 February 1942 with very minimal resistance, as the defenders has mostly fled.
+The Dutch significantly damaged the airfield prior to withdrawing to Java, leaving it inoperable until 25 February.
+After being repaired by Japanese engineers, the airfield became a base of the Imperial Japanese Navy Air Service and was used as a staging point for operations in Java and Bali.

+In 1944, the Japanese upgraded the airfield to support their military operations against the Allies.
 At that time, it featured a single runway measuring 2,220 meters in length and 45 meters in width.
-The Japanese held the base until their surrender in 1945, after which it was reclaimed by the returning Dutch authorities.
+The airfield was raided by Allied aircraft throughout the remainder of the war.
+Nevertheless, the Japanese retained control of the base until their surrender in 1945, after which it was reclaimed by the returning Dutch authorities.

 Following the return of Dutch forces to Banjarmasin, the Netherlands Indies Civil Administration (NICA) undertook minor renovations, including reinforcing the runway with a new 10-centimeter-thick foundation.
-After the Dutch departure following the transfer of sovereignty, the airport was transferred to the Indonesian government, which recognized its strategic value and began gradual development efforts.
-Between 1974 and 1977, the runway was extended to accommodate larger aircraft such as the Fokker F28.
-Initially operating solely as an Indonesian Air Force base, the airport was officially designated for civilian use in 1975.
-In 1970, it was renamed Syamsudin Noor Airport, in honor of Syamsudin Noor—a revolutionary and Indonesian Air Force pilot from South Kalimantan who died in a crash on Mount Galunggung during a flight from Bandung to Tasikmalaya.
-His remains are interred at Cikutra Heroes Cemetery in Bandung.
+During the Indonesian National Revolution, the area surrounding the airfield was heavily infiltrated by Indonesian guerrillas, prompting the Dutch to launch clearing operations.
+Some guerrillas also attempted to sabotage the airfield.